sullamij/sullamij.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate • Information Sciences• University of Illinois-Urbana Champaign
+subtitle: PhD candidate • University of Illinois-Urbana Champaign

 profile:
   align: right
-  image:
+  image: headshot.png
   image_circular: true # crops the image to make it circular
   more_info: #>
     #<p>555 your office number</p>